-These ‘growing’ pains from rising prices have been the worse for local, independently owned businesses.
+These ‘growing’ pains from rising prices have been the worst for local, independently-owned businesses.
 According to one survey, 92% of small-business owners have dealt with rising costs since the pandemic’s beginning.
 The good news is that since our unfortunate record-smashing inflation rate in June, Canadians should be starting to see the light and the end of the tunnel.
 Slowly, prices have begun to return to normal, with the current inflation rate sitting at 7.6%.

 I Know, That was A Lot of Numbers